KaranSinghThakur700758703/Neural-Network-and-Deep-Learning/README.md

 3. Use the if statement conditions to write a program to print the letter grade based on an input class score.
 Use the grading scheme we are using in this class.

-Attaching the video link for the explanation given https://drive.google.com/file/d/1WksorbtUfzGVJF_tlaZ7-p9CSnFbLNay/view?usp=drive_link
+Attaching the video link for the explanation of the above programs. https://drive.google.com/file/d/1WksorbtUfzGVJF_tlaZ7-p9CSnFbLNay/view?usp=drive_link